Khamti language: Name

+Khamti has been variously rendered Hkamti, Khampti, Kam Ti, Kamti, Tai Kam Ti, Tai-Khamti, Khamti Shan, Khampti Shan, Khandi Shan, Hkampti Shan, and Khampti Sam (ခန္တီးရှမ်းလူမျိုး).
+The name Khamti means 'place of gold'.

 Demographics

-In Burma, Khamti is spoken by 3,500 in Sagaing Region, near Myitkyina and by 4,500 in Kachin State, Putao District (both reported in 2000).
+In Burma, Khamti is spoken by 3,500 near Myitkyina and by 4,500 in Putao District, Kachin State (both reported in 2000).
 In India, it is spoken by 5,000 in Assam and Arunachal Pradesh, in the Dikrong Valley, Narayanpur, and north bank of the Brahmaputra (reported in 2007).

 Three dialects of Khamti are known: North Burma Khamti, Assam Khamti, and Sinkaling Khamti.
 All speakers of Khamti are bilingual, largely in Assamese and Burmese.